SemanticMediaWiki/SemanticMediaWiki/docs/architecture/coding.conventions.md

 - The project follows the `PSR-4` guideline in naming and using namespaces for classes where `SMW` is the top-vendor identifier,
 - Classes in the `src` folder follow the `PSR-4` layout
 - Due to legacy reasons classes in the `includes` folder have no or very rudimentary test coverage and do not follow `PSR-4`.
-Once a class meets certain criteria (one of which is sufficient test coverage among others) it is expected to be moved into the `src` folder with the objective to remove `includes` in future
+Once a class meets certain criteria (one of which is sufficient test coverage among others) it is expected to be moved into the `src` folder with the objective to remove `includes` in the future.

 ## Encoding